OpenEnergyPlatform/academy/docs/index.md

 Welcome to the training and tutorial section of the Open Energy Platform (OEP).
 Please use the navigation bar on top of the page to:

-* View [training courses](\trainings\01_introduction.md) that each cover a specific topic provisding a collection of materials tht catere to different target users.
+* View [training courses](\trainings\01_introduction.md) that each cover a specific topic providing a collection of materials tht catere to different target users.
 This is your destination if you want to learn comprehensively about a specific topic.
 We recommend this section as an entrypoint for your work with the Open Energy Family (OEF) tools on the OEP.

 * Browse our single topic [tutorials](\tutorials\index.md).
 This is your destination if you want to check and view a specific targeted tutorial.